AxFab/expediate/docs/static.md

 `serveStatic` honours `If-None-Match` and `If-Modified-Since` request headers.
 When the client's cached version is still fresh, a `304 Not Modified` is returned with no body. `Cache-Control: no-cache` forces a full response even when the ETag matches.

+`If-Match` and `If-Unmodified-Since` are also honoured: when the condition fails, the response is `412 Precondition Failed` instead of serving the file.

 ---

 ## `serveFile(filepath, opts?)`